 Given our agreement on this point, the Seventh-day Adventist commonly asks: “If you believe we have to keep the Fourth (our Third) Commandment, why aren’t Catholics obliged to attend Mass on Saturdays instead of Sunday?”

 We can draw our first source from the the Catechism, which declares:

 Since they express man’s fundamental duties towards God and towards his neighbor, the Ten Commandments reveal, in their primordial content, grave obligations.
 They are fundamentally immutable, and they oblige always and everywhere.
 No one can dispense from them.
 The Ten Commandments are engraved by God in the human heart (2072).

-Is there biblical data that concurs with this teaching of the Church?
+Are there biblical data that concur with this teaching of the Church?
 Absolutely!

 St. Paul tells us that the ceremonial aspect of the old law—the Sabbath day itself—is no longer binding for the Christian faithful: